KoldBrewEd/globalWSAPI/README.md

 ![Screnshot](globalWSAPI.png)

+This is an implementation of a multi-region PubSub real-time API based on WebSockets where clients are subscribed to a specific channel and messages are pushed automatically to clients listening/subscribed to the channel.
+Connections, scalability, fan-out and broadcasting are all automatically handled by the regional APIs.
 ## Requirements

 * [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.